Lane Community College

-Janet Anderson, Retired Foundation Executive Director, presented an update on the work of the Lane Community College Foundation.
+Janet Anderson, Retired Foundation Executive Director, presented an update on the work of the LCC Foundation.
 She shared the growth of the Foundation over the past ten years, in which aid to students has increased from $300,000 to $750,000.
 The keys to fundraising are leadership, friendraising, telling Lane's story, and asking for donations.
 The President's Office and the Foundation have had a strong connection, and Anderson was grateful to have had Spilde's leadership.
 The foundation board is a wonderful group of trustees who volunteer their time.

 The Foundation has over 1400 donors comprised of businesses and corporations, community members, and alumni, staff, and retirees.
 Donations are solicited in several ways: by mail, through an employee campaign, through bequests, and by such events as the Harvest Dinner.
 Funds given to the Foundation are invested in scholarships, faculty, building and equipment, trust payments, fundraising and administration, and program support.
 Opportunities for the future include a new major gifts campaign, planned giving, and alumni development.

 Spilde provided background information on the board policy regarding the tuition rate which calls for the board to adjust the tuition rate each year using an appropriate index for two-year public colleges.
 In November, the board approved the use of the Higher Education Price Index (HEPI).
 Based on the HEPI, the college is recommending an increase of $2 per credit hour.